 With much to see and experience your Vienna itinerary is going to be full.
 However, if you’re looking to expand your horizons with Vienna day trips, there are many destinations waiting to be discovered.
 We’ve compiled a list of the best days trips from Vienna to help you narrow down your options.

 Table of Contents

 Day Trips From Vienna – Hallstatt

 Hallstatt is a charming village situated on the banks of Lake Hallstatt’s western shore in Austria’s mountainous Salzkammergut region.
-It is undoubtedly one of the places you should not miss when exploring Austria, and makes for a great day trip form Vienna if you are short on time.
+It is undoubtedly one of the places you should not miss when exploring Austria.
+Hallstatt also makes for a great single day trip from Vienna if you are short on time.